Click thumbnails for hi-res downloads

 While studying film as a graduate student at Harvard University, I was authorized unfettered research access to the The Walt Disney Studios in Burbank California, including all their archival documents and artwork.
 At the time, I was studying the concept of story creation, particularity interested in the creation of stories for children, and over the course of a year at the archives, I completely rebuilt the original Disney story department processes from its inception to after Walt’s death in 1964.
 I was amazed to see the intellectual depth the department went to in developing a mechanical yet originative story creation system, to include psychoanalysis.
 Over the years, the department fine-tuned its system to perfection, culminating in Mary Poppins and Jungle Book.
 When I inquired as to why the studio abandoned the system after Walt’s death, I quickly learned they likely didn’t even know they once had such a ‘system,’ and they immediacy placed all related story documents off limits, treating them as if they were Disney’s secret Coke formula, which is interesting in that at least Coke still used their formula.
 As a story person, I greatly admire the artistry and intellect of Walt’s original story department, having never seen anything close to its depth since, so without a doubt, that original department is what mostly inspires my story work.

 2. When you write books for children, do you have a specific goal in mind, aside from telling a story?

 3. Where/when do you first discover your characters?

-I’m an artist, and all good artists are great observers.
+I’m an artist at heart, and all good artists are great observers.
 All of my characters come from the experience of observation.
-The cottonwoods and bayou characters in Cocodrie came from my serving in the United States Air Force in Mississippi, where during my free time, I volunteer tutored math at the local public high school.
+The cottonwoods and bayou characters in Little Kit came from my serving in the United States Air Force in Mississippi, where during my free time, I volunteered as a math tutor at the local public high school.
 I taught the students math, and they taught me southern culture (I came from the north).
-The Cocodrie characters all came from observing these children and listening to their stories.
+The Little Kit characters all came from observing these children and listening to their stories.